 Cataracts are a common condition that typically develop with age — in fact, over half of those over the age of 80 in the United States either have a cataract or have had cataract surgery.
-At Ideal Family Eye Care, LTD Sylwia Szewczyk, OD & Associates, Sylwia Szewczyk, OD, and Joanna Luty, OD, have extensive experience helping their Chicago area patients regain clear vision after cataracts form.
+At Ideal Family Eye Care, LTD Sylwia Szewczyk, OD & Associates, Sylwia Szewczyk, OD, and Malgorzata Zolnierzow, OD, have extensive experience helping their Chicago area patients regain clear vision after cataracts form.
 For expert treatment of your cataracts, call the Jefferson Park office or use the online booking tool.

 Cataracts Q & A

 Your eyes contain lenses that are largely made up of water and protein and they’re designed to focus light onto your retina to create an image.
 Much like the lens of a camera, your vision depends upon the clarity of your lens to focus the light properly.